carlignn/carlgaspar-old2/README.md

               ~ Highlight color is already fine
               ~ Customized the CSS to blend with the original theme ~ Added tags
+  <Done!> ~ Paginate??
+Or lazy load them??
+Or 10 or showAll?
+              ~ Bad idea, pagination is better in every way
   <WIP!> ~ Store?
               - Design
               - Error when cannot connect to the server